IRS Standard Tax Deductions for 2022, 2023

 Tax Year 2016 Standard Deduction Table

-All previous year tax returns can no longer be e-filed; you can find the tax forms here.
+All previous year tax returns can no longer be e-filed; you can complete, sign, print and mail the 2016 tax forms.

 Married Filing Separately